The Meaning of the City: Critique of the city

 The city is also the location of spiritual conflict.
 It therefore bears a profound meaning, a spiritual mark, which is the sign of malediction, and the founder of the city is cursed among all.
 "It is through slavery that Israel is linked to the city."
 All the cities, within the Bible, are cursed, and "never a word of hope, never a word of pardon for the city, for it is a terrible manifestation of the brilliant morning star, which has debased humanity."
 This malediction explains all the difficulties, all the problems encountered in cities, and however much one may seek solutions (security, urbanism, isolation), man will never make the city anything but that which it is.
 Here, one can detect the influence of Ellul's good friend Bernard Charbonneau.
 "Ellul was constantly recognizing his debt to Charbonneau", said pastor and theologian Jean-Sébastien Ingrand, director of the Strausbourg Protestant Media Library.
 Together they published "Outline of a personalist manifesto", in which they denounced, among other things, the city as contrary to liberty.
 "The man of the city is rich in money but poor in space and time", they wrote.
 "The city is a place of inhumanity, especially the banlieue, a banal and homogeneous space, the exact opposite of the country.
 The city is a place of artifice, where nature is vanquished.
 But note: one must not romanticize nature, which is perfectly capable of defending itself alone.
 It is man who is fragile, and above all his liberty.
 Bernard Charbonneau with Le jardin de Babylone (1969) and Jacques Ellul with Jacques Ellul, Sans feu, ni lieu (1975), rediscovered this point.

 The city has grown to the size foretold by Ellul and Charbonneau, who were witnessing the urbanization of the world, the universalization of technique, and the standardization of all civilizations.
 Indeed, in 2008, the world's urban population surpassed its rural population.
 Where Charbonneau applied the symbol of Babylon, Ellul focuses on Ninevah.
 The big city is a mass which cannot survive without sacrificing liberty.
-"This, then, is what separates the two men: against the catastrophism of Charbonneau, Ellul presents a Christian hope, which leads from the Garden of Eden to the New Jerusalem foretold in Revelations.".
+"This, then, is what separates the two men: against the catastrophism of Charbonneau, Ellul presents a Christian hope, which leads from the Garden of Eden to the New Jerusalem foretold in Revelation.".